-The financially constrained long-range plan for the Metropolitan Washington region, now called Visualize 2045, was adopted by the Transportation Planning Board in 2018.
+The financially constrained long-range plan (Visualize 2045) for the Metropolitan Washington region was adopted by the Transportation Planning Board in 2018.
 The plan, which is formalized every four years, but can be amended at any time, only includes projects that state and local governments can reasonably fund over the next 25 years and lays the groundwork for mandated air quality modeling.
+On June 20, 2024 The Transportation Planning Board approved moving forward with a second conformity analysis with the I-95/I-495 Southside Express Lanes project and extended the deadline six months for the Visualize 2050 plan and program approval to December 2025.

 Specific MDOT projects located in the City of Frederick ("City") and County are listed on the next page:

-Facility From To Improvement Year Notes I-270 Traffic Relief Plan I-495 I-70/US 40 Construct 2030 Managed lanes and multimodal transit I-70 Mt.
-Phillip Road West of I-270 Widen 2035 Add one lane in each direction or reduce scope (one lane WB) MD 194 MD 26 Devilbiss Bridge Road Widen 2030 Design from MD 26 to Stauffer started US 15 I-70 MD 26 Widen 2030 Add one lane in each direction MD 85 Phase 3 English Muffin Way Crestwood Boulevard/ Shockley Drive Widen 2035 Add two lanes MD 85 Phase 2 Spectrum Drive Guilford Drive Widen 2035 Add two lanes
+Facility From To Improvement Year Notes American Legion Bridge + 270 I-495 I-70/US 40 Construct (Bridge) 2032 Widen, multimodal improvements I-70 Mt.
+Phillip Road West of I-270 Widen 2035 Add one lane in each direction or reduce scope (one lane WB) MD 194 MD 26 Devilbiss Bridge Road Widen 2035 Conceptual design on hold US 15 I-70 MD 26 Widen 2035 Add one lane in each direction MD 85 Phase 3 English Muffin Way Crestwood Boulevard/ Shockley Drive Widen 2035 Add two lanes MD 85 Phase 2 Spectrum Drive Guilford Drive Widen 2035 Add two lanes